A Comedy of Errors, a Tragedy of Mistaken Identities (cont’d.)

 What if the Gospel simultaneously teaches, demonstrates, and empowers the ethic of Jesus?

-What if it seems more in Character for our Father in heaven to forgive without payment than to “forgive” after payment, or is He obliged by some postulated “moral order” to somehow, somewhere, somewhen receive payment before He can forgive “justly”?
+What if it seems more in Character for our Father in heaven to forgive without payment than to “forgive” after payment, or is He obliged by a postulated “eternal moral order” to somehow, somewhere, somewhen receive payment before He can forgive “justly”?

 After all, what if God is “faithful and just that He may be pardoning us our sins and should be cleansing us from all injustice” (1 John 1:9; Rom.
 3:25-26)—how exactly does that work…?